 - This event has passed.

-Has privatizing the system really helped protect these vulnerable kids?
+Has privatizing the foster care system really helped protect these vulnerable kids?

-This conversation shine the light on what Florida foster kids goes through.
+This conversation shine a light on what Florida foster kids go through.

-• Participants will be able to identify the basic children’s rights impacted in foster care.
+• Identify the basic children’s rights impacted in foster care.

 Submit your questions to: email@example.com